MariusLang/node-red-contrib-feiertage-germany/README.md

 The output can be used to listen to automatic and user triggered events.
 Every day at 00:01 o'clock the node automaticly outputs a boolean value wether today is a holiday.

 You decide what you want to receive: Object or Array!
-To enable output as array open the node settings and hit the checkbox **output: Array instead of Object**.
+To enable output as array open the node settings and hit the checkbox **output: Array instead of Object** at the bottom.

 holiday object output: